MaxSmoot/ImageHillCipher/README.md

 # ImageHillCipher
-## Encodes and Decodes .jpg images using a Hill Cipher
+## Encrypts and Decrypts .jpg images using a Hill Cipher

 ## How To Use
 **Images Must be in the .jpg or .tiff format**